Note: This page has been re-written to reflect my award of CMALT in November 2013.

 CMALT holders are learning technology practitioners, teachers and researchers from across the educational and commercial sectors.

-I have found the shared/public portfolios of successful candidates a huge boost to my own self-esteem and progress, of which a few are linked below:
+I have found the shared/public portfolios of successful candidates a huge boost to my own progress, of which a few are linked below:

 - Sarah Horrigan